temporalio/documentation/docs/workflows.md

 - [How to set a Workflow Task Timeout](/go/startworkflowoptions-reference/#workflowtasktimeout)

-## Signals
+## Signal

-A Signal is an asynchronous request to a [Workflow Execution](#workflow-executions).
+A Signal is an asynchronous request to a [Workflow Execution](/concepts/what-is-a-workflow-execution).
-Signals can be defined in code or executed on the command line.

 - [How to develop, send, and handle Signals in code](/application-development/features#signals)
 - [How to send a Signal using tctl](/tctl/workflow/signal)

-A Signal is meant to deliver data to a running Workflow Execution which can be used to change variable values and the state of Workflow Execution.
+A Signal delivers data to a running Workflow Execution.
-A Signal can not return data to the caller, use [Queries](#queries) for that.
+It cannot return data to the caller; to do so, use a [Query](#queries) instead.
+The Workflow code that handles a Signal can mutate Workflow state.
-A Signal can be sent with [tctl workflow signal](/tctl/workflow/signal#signals-with-tctl) commands, from a Temporal Client, or from within a Workflow.
+A Signal can be sent from a Temporal Client or a Workflow.
-When a Signal is sent, it is received by the Cluster and recorded as an Event to the Workflow Execution Event History.
+When a Signal is sent, it is received by the Cluster and recorded as an Event to the Workflow Execution [Event History](#event-history).
-The Cluster will deduplicate Signals and use the first Signal with a particular Id.
+A successful response from the Cluster means that the Signal has been persisted and will be delivered at least once to the Workflow Execution.[^1]
-The next scheduled Workflow Task contains the Signal Event.
+The next scheduled Workflow Task will contain the Signal Event.

 A Signal must include a destination (Namespace and Workflow Id) and name.
 It can include a list of arguments.